-We are a specialty pharmaceutical company applying our platform technology, based on humanized lung surfactants, to develop potential novel respiratory therapies and pulmonary drug delivery products.
-Surfaxin, our lead product, is currently in two Phase 3 clinical trials for Respiratory Distress Syndrome in premature infants, a Phase 3 clinical trial for Meconium Aspiration Syndrome in full-term infants, and a Phase 2 clinical trial for Acute Lung Injury/Acute Respiratory Distress Syndrome in adults.
+We are a specialty pharmaceutical company applying our technology in humanized lung surfactants to develop potential novel respiratory therapies and pulmonary drug delivery products.
+Surfaxin, our lead product, is currently in two Phase 3 clinical trials for Respiratory Distress Syndrome in premature infants, a Phase 3 clinical trial for Meconium Aspiration Syndrome in full-term infants and a Phase 2 clinical trial for Acute Respiratory Distress Syndrome in adults.
 We are also developing aerosolized formulations of our humanized surfactant to treat respiratory conditions such as asthma and as a novel pulmonary drug delivery vehicle to render drugs more effective when delivered to or via the respiratory tract.

 We are presently developing a dedicated sales and marketing capability through a collaboration with Quintiles Transnational Corp. to commercialize Surfaxin in the United States.
-We have expanded our relationship with Laboratorios del Dr. Esteve, S.A., by entering entered into a strategic alliance with Esteve Laboratorios del Dr. Esteve, S.A., to commercialize Surfaxin in Europe, Central and South America, and Mexico.
+We expanded our relationship with Laboratorios del Dr. Esteve, S.A., by entering into a strategic alliance with Esteve to commercialize Surfaxin in Europe, Central and South America, and Mexico.
 In the non-critical care, ambulatory markets, we plan to establish strategic alliances for the development and commercialization of our products.

-Since our inception, we have incurred significant losses and, as of March 31, 2002, had a deficit accumulated during the development stage of approximately \$57.8 million (including historical results of predecessor companies).
+Since our inception, we have incurred significant losses and, as of June 30, 2002, had a deficit accumulated during the development stage of approximately \$62.1 million (including historical results of predecessor companies).
 Most of our expenditures to date have been for research and development activities and general and administrative expenses.
 Research and development expenses represent costs incurred for clinical trials, regulatory filings and manufacturing efforts (including raw material costs).
 We expense our research and development costs as they are incurred.
 General and administrative expenses consist primarily of salaries and related expenses, rents and general corporate activities.